learn-co-curriculum/dsc-database-admin-101/README.md

 ## Introduction

 Now that you've seen how to access and retrieve information from a SQL database, let's investigate how you could create or alter an existing database.
-Although there is still much to learn, this will begin to lead you into the realm of database administration.
+Although there is still much to learn, this will lead you into the realm of database administration.

 ## Objectives